 5. Staging Parameters.

-- Assist in refining the rehearsal schedule;
+- Approve the rehearsal and tech schedule;

 - Inform the student director/production company of guidelines and good practice for producing a student work;